CodeHarrington/Project-1/README.md

 ### Images

 * I used images from my own stock files.
-* also i used a box-shadow for the 2 small hero images.
+* Also i used a box-shadow for the 2 small hero images.
 This was something I picked up at my first study group.
 Thanks guys!
 ## Features

 The website consists of 4 pages.
 Four are accessible from a navigation menu.